-1.5.
-Operating conditions
+1.5 Operating conditions

 The PULSE robotic arm is intended for indoor use only.
-When operating it, make sure to also comply with the following requirements:
+When operating it, make sure to comply with the following requirements:

-• Ambient temperature: 0° C to $+45^{\circ}$ C
+• Ambient temperature: 0°C to +45°C

-1.6.
-Control box
+1.6 Control box

-In the PULSE robotic arm system, the control box monitors and controls operation of the arm, while providing an interface for communication between the hardware and software components of the system.
+In the PULSE robotic arm system, the control box monitors and controls operation of the arm, providing an interface for communication between hardware and software components.

-The control box is a case of the dimensions in accordance with Table 1-4.
+The control box is a case of the dimensions as indicated in Table 1-4.
 It comprises a personal computer (PC) module with pre-installed control software (PULSE DESK), as well as other modules that perform communication, safety, and other essential functions.